-Minjerribah (North Stradbroke Island) will soon feature three place markers that share Quandamooka stories and traditions with locals and visitors; one in each of the townships.
+Minjerribah (North Stradbroke Island) now features 3 place markers that share Quandamooka stories and traditions with locals and visitors; one in each of the townships.

-The first two place markers, delivered by Redland City Council in partnership with Quandamooka Yoolooburrabee Aboriginal Corporation (QYAC), have now been installed.
+The first 2 place markers were delivered by Redland City Council in partnership with Quandamooka Yoolooburrabee Aboriginal Corporation (QYAC).

 Quandamooka artist Belinda Close’s work entitled Mirriginpah is at Cabarita Park on the waterfront at Pulan (Amity Point).
 Mirriginpah features an intricately detailed stainless steel mirriginpah (sea eagle) soaring above a pod of dolphins.

 Ms Close’s work is inspired by the story of mirriginpah, who for many years lived in a nest in a tall tree on a hill overlooking Pulan, and was carefully watched by the Quandamooka People as the season of mullet schooling drew near.
 When the mullet arrived, mirriginpah was seen flying quickly seaward, alerting the Quandamooka People to bring out their tow-rows (nets) and prepare for the catch.
 The artwork is also a weathervane.

 Quandamooka artist Delvene Cockatoo-Collins’ work entitled Eugarie is at Mulumba (Point Lookout).
 The eugarie shell is symbolic of people coming together.
 On this side of the island, remnants of these shells provide evidence of places of gathering for the Quandamooka people and the significance of this food source.
 Standing upright, the eugarie shells appear as they are often found in shallow water, within the sand and on the midden.
 Their deliberate placement allows viewers to walk through and around feeling the texture of the weathered shell.